 It makes little or no difference to you personally whether you believe or not in, say, God, human-made global warming, or evolution.
 But it makes a massive difference if your belief goes against the dominant thinking of your tribe.

-You may be seen as disloyal or even as a traitor.
-In the past, you may also have put your life in danger, and today, you can quickly be expelled from your social circle or lose your job.
+You may be seen as disloyal or even a traitor.
+In the past, you may have also put your life in danger, and today, you can quickly be expelled from your social circle or lose your job.

 Giordano Bruno was burnt at the stake in 1600 in Italy by his own tribe (the Catholic Church) for his beliefs.
 These included that the earth orbited the sun and that the stars were distant suns surrounded by their own planets, and that these planets might foster life of their own.